juiyangchang/CarND-Term1-Traffic-Sign/README.md

 ***GoogLeNet-Like***

-Test Case 1, Actual Label: 16 (Vehicles over 3.5 metric tons prohibited)
+Test Case 1, Actual Label: 16 (Vehicles over 3.5 metric tons prohibited): Unlike the VGG-16-like network, the GoogLeNet-like is quite certain about this one -- and it is right.

 |Probability|Prediction|
 |:----:|:----:|